esadakcam/MarineTrafficScraper/README.md

 This project fetches vessel info between given longitude and latitiude from MarineTraffic.
 The (MinLat,MaxLat) and (MinLongi, MaxLongi) should be given as terminal argument.
-An example is can be seen below.
+An example can be seen below.
 # First time opening the project

 ## Install python 3.10